Type, Declare, and Interface in TypeScript

 They serve different purposes.

-the import statement is not used with declare namespace.
-The declare namespace is a way to declare a namespace in TypeScript, which allows you to group together values, functions, and objects under a common name.
+is a way to declare a namespace in TypeScript, which allows you to group together values, functions, and objects under a common name.
 This can be useful for organizing your code and avoiding naming collisions with other code in your application.

-The import statement is used to include exports from another module into your current module, while declare namespace is used to define a namespace in TypeScript.
+is used to define a namespace in TypeScript.
 The two are not related and are used for different purposes.

-Here is an example of a declare namespace:
+Here is an example of a declare namespace

 declare namespace MyModule {